|

 How Long Will My License Be Suspended?

 License suspension timelines depend on your case.
-The initial DUI incident usually leads to a 120-day license suspension, but subsequent DUI offenses can lead to longer suspensions.
+A first DUI conviction usually leads to a 120-day Class R license suspension unless the court authorizes an ignition-interlock-restricted license, and subsequent DUI offenses can lead to longer suspensions.
 Felony DUI charges result in extended penalties when they stem from multiple offenses or when injuries occur.

 A person who receives their third DUI within five years faces a license suspension that lasts five years.
 Residents of Pascagoula and Bay St. Louis should understand the potential for license suspensions and limited driving rights, as DUI enforcement measures rise during weekends and holidays in these areas.